 How To Apply

-We only accept one application per institution and applications should be submitted by the Medical Student Interest Group Leader.
-To view a list of the current ASCO-Sponsored Cancer Interest Group institutions, please reference the 2017-18 CIG Roster.
+To view a list of the current ASCO-Sponsored Cancer Interest Groups, please reference the 2018-2019 Roster.

-Questions about becoming an ASCO-Sponsored Cancer Interest Group?
+Questions about becoming an ASCO-Sponsored Group?
 Please email ASCO Professional Development staff.

 Benefits of Becoming an ASCO-Sponsored Cancer Interest Group